Omotenashi – Japanese hospitality and education

-From an early age the Japanese strive to have education and hospitality as a philosophy of life, a habit rooted in Japanese culture and society, and this culture is called Omotenashi.
+Since early on, the Japanese strive to have education and hospitality as a philosophy of life, a habit rooted in Japanese culture and society, and this culture is called Omotenashi.

-In today's article we are going to talk about this Japanese hospitality that impresses people all over the world.
-Let's examine and understand all the meanings behind the word omotenashi.
+In today's article, we will talk about this Japanese hospitality that impresses people from all over the world.
+We will examine and understand all the meanings behind the word omotenashi.

-Omotenashi is a very popular expression that can be translated as hospitality in Japanese, but its meanings and concept go far beyond that.
-It refers to education, politeness, harmony and peace.
+Omotenashi It is a very popular phrase that can be translated as hospitality in Japanese, but its meanings and concept go far beyond that.
+It refers to education, politeness, harmony, and peace.

 Let's examine the meaning of each ideogram: